axonops/axonops-config-automation/README.md

   description: "Detected TLS handshake error with peer"
   present: true
 ```
-`name:` is the name of the alert
+`name:` is the name of the alert.

-`warning_value:` is the warning value threshold based on the count of matched logs
+`warning_value:` is the warning value threshold based on the count of matched logs.

-`critical_value:` is the critical value threshold based on the count of matched logs
+`critical_value:` is the critical value threshold based on the count of matched logs.

-`duration:` is the duration the warning or critical values must violate the operator rule before the alert is triggered
+`duration:` is the duration the warning or critical values must violate the operator rule before the alert is triggered.

 `content`: is the text search.
-Double quotes must be escaped
+Double quotes must be escaped.

 `source`: specifies the log source.
 ![Event Source](./assets/axonops-event-source.png)

 `description:` sets the description of the alert.
-You may want to add a description of an action to take when this alert is raised
+You may want to add a description of an action to take when this alert is raised.

 ## Service Checks
 Service checks in AxonOps can be configured using this playbook.
 Example service check configurations can be found
+in:
-in `./config/REPLACE_WITH_ORG_NAME/REPLACE_WITH_CLUSTER_NAME/service_checks.yml`
+`./config/REPLACE_WITH_ORG_NAME/REPLACE_WITH_CLUSTER_NAME/service_checks.yml`

 ## Playbooks